-Enter the following details that correspond to the source you are creating:
+Enter the following collected details that correspond to the Source you are creating:

-- LinkedIn Campaign Form – [REQUIRED] Pulls directly from list of available forms within your selected LinkedIn Account
+- LinkedIn Campaign Form – Pulls directly from list of available LinkedIn Lead Gen Forms within your selected LinkedIn Account

-Give your source a custom “nickname” (Source Alias) by clicking on the bold title at the top of your source Summary page that begins with “Editing…”.
-This will open the editor where you can type your desired Source Alias (recommend using your LinkedIn Campaign and Form name) and it will save automatically when you click elsewhere.
+Click on the bold title at the top that begins with “Editing…” to open the editor.
+Then type your desired Source Alias and it will save automatically when you click elsewhere.

-IMPORTANT: We highly recommend changing the “nickname” (Source Alias) of your new Integrate source to match the LinkedIn Campaign/Form combo it was created for.
-This will help you identify it later on!
+HINT: We recommend making the Source Alias match the LinkedIn Campaign/Form combo it was created for.
+Use a naming convention that will help you identify it later on.

-Click on a field row to open the corresponding Fields Details panel on the right-hand side and reveal the available validations for that field type.
+Click on a field row to open the corresponding Field Details panel and reveal the available validations for that field type.
 Add the validations you wish to apply to this social source to block any unwanted leads.

 IMPORTANT: Any validations you apply within Integrate will block the lead from being uploaded into the platform, and mark it as “Rejected,” but will not “return” the lead to LinkedIn.
 Rejected leads will not be accepted and passed to your MA/CRM system but they will still be considered billable by LinkedIn.

 Best Practice: Use these field validations sparingly for social sources.
 Only block the leads you absolutely do not want sent to you under any circumstances.
 (Example: Competitor email domains)

 If any of your LinkedIn Form fields were using a picklist, you'll want to create and apply an identical picklist within the Integrate platform to allow those values to flow in.